-Then, there’s the disgrace.
-Humiliation of public execution as a criminal, being stripped, usually left to die and be eaten by scavengers.
-See how closely the words in Psalm 22:6-8 match what the crowd actually said to Jesus.
+Then, there’s the disgrace caused by humiliation of public execution as a criminal, being stripped, then left to die and be eaten by scavengers.
+See how closely the words in Psalm 22:6-8 match what the crowd actually said to Jesus (Matthew 27:40-44).
 And the casting of lots was literally fulfilled (Psalm 22:18).
 I doubt that neither the Jews nor the Romans were trying to fulfill Psalm 22 that day.
-Only God the Holy Spirit inspiring David to write these words 1000 years earlier could ever explain how closely they match the day Jesus died.
+Only God the Holy Spirit inspiring David to write those words 1000 years earlier could ever explain how closely they match the day Jesus died.
 Crucifixion was God’s plan.

 Why the cross?